 Oh hey there veggies and all things to make a SUPERFOOD!
 You are needed today.
 You are wanted.
 Actually, after a whole lotta crustless pie and this creamy sauteed brussel sprouts salad sounds like the perfect way to round out the week, don’t you think?
 Plus have I mentioned that creamy sauces make me swoon?
-You think I’m kidding.
-But ya’ll, this one is extra creamy because of CASHEWS!

 In all seriousness, this creamy mustard brussels sprout dish, is hearty yet healthy.
 And yes, I am talking about a vegetarian side dish.
 It’s Paleo and Vegan friendly and such a POWERHOUSE veggie dish.
 Especially for those who are needing to reboot their immune system (like in my case) with an extra dose of antioxidants Vitamin K.

 Have I lost you yet?
 Don’t worry, you’ll like, actually LOVE, these nerdy nutrition facts.
 So pay attention, so you can impress all your guests at your Holiday table.

 Creamy Mustard Sauteed Brussel Sprouts Salad – Nutrition facts!

 - Brussel Sprouts contain over 25o% of Vitamin K1.
 Vitamin K is crucial for bone health, reducing inflammation in the body, and preventing blood clots.

 - Vitamin K is a fat soluble vitamin, which is why pairing these these sauteed Brussel sprouts in a mustardy cashew cream sauce is key for absorption!
 You need the healthy fats to absorb more nutrients.